cpmech/plotpy/README.md

 For convenience, we use [Russell Lab](https://github.com/cpmech/russell).

-Thus, we need the following some libraries
+Thus, we need the following libraries:

 ### Latest Ubuntu dependencies